Documentation Index

 - Chain commands with

-for sequential execution - Parse output to provide clean, structured data
+- Parse output to provide clean, structured data

 - Add timeouts for potentially long-running operations